tgirke/GEN242-2021/static/custom/slides/R_for_HPC/R_for_HPC.md

 ## Reminder: Traditional Job Submission for R

-This topic is covered in more detail in other tutorials.
-The following only provides a very brief overview of this submission method.
+This topic is covered in more detail in the basic Linux/HPC tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/linux/linux/#queuing-system-slurm).
+Briefly, the following shows how to submit a script for precessing to the computing nodes.

-__1.__ Create Slurm submission script, here called `script_name.sh` with:
+__1.__ Create Slurm submission script, here called [script_name.sh](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/demo_files/script_name.sh) with:

 ```bash